 To deliver higher education courses to overseas students, you first need to apply to TEQSA to be registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).

 Applications for CRICOS registration usually take 3 to 6 months for TEQSA to assess.
 This timeframe is dependent on a high-quality application with minimal delays in responding to TEQSA’s requests.
+Information on the entire registration process and timeframes can be found here.
 Once CRICOS registration is granted, it can take a further 2 to 4 weeks for a CRICOS code to be issued and the newly registered provider listed on the CRICOS register.
 Providers are unable to advertise courses to overseas students or begin recruiting overseas students until CRICOS registration is granted and a CRICOS code has been issued by the Department of Education.

 1. Be registered as a higher education provider under the TEQSA Act

 Before applying to be registered on CRICOS with TEQSA you must first be registered as a higher education provider under the TEQSA Act.
 TEQSA will not accept applications for CRICOS registration unless your institute has been registered as a higher education provider, except for providers seeking only to deliver English Language Intensive Course for Overseas Students (ELICOS) courses or Foundation Programs.

 Once registered as a higher education provider by TEQSA, you may begin to prepare your application for CRICOS registration.
 Please lodge your intention to apply for CRICOS registration by contacting the CRICOS team at firstname.lastname@example.org.